 Use can create psychological dependence.
-Long after the physical need for the drug has passed, the user may continue to think and talk about using drugs and feel overwhelmed coping with daily activities.
-Relapse is common if there are no changes to the physical environment or the behavioral motivators that prompted the abuse in the first place.
+Long after the physical need for the drug has passed, the person may continue to think and talk about using drugs and feel overwhelmed coping with daily activities.
+Relapse is common if there are no changes to the physical environment or the behavioral motivators that prompted the misuse in the first place.

-Narcotics/opioids are prescribed by doctors to treat pain and diarrhea, suppress cough, and put people to sleep.
-Effects depend heavily on the the dose, how it is taken, and previous exposure to the drug.
+Narcotics/opioids are prescribed by doctors to treat pain and diarrhea, suppress cough, and help people sleep.
+Effects depend heavily on the dose, how it is taken, and previous exposure to the drug.
 Negative effects include: